sandeepmishratech/oulico.github.io/_posts/2021-09-03-Strings-and-template-literals.md

 const oulicoNew = `I'm ${firstName}, a  ${thisYear - birthYear} years old ${job}!`
 ```

 Or, you can do like this.
-Rememever, you have to use **backticks** for it.
+Remember, you have to use **backticks** for it.